Help is here.

 Health Care System – Advocating to improve regulation and documentation burdens that impact physician well-being and quality patient care

-Organization – Promoting leadership skills to help physicians succeed within organizational practices and policies
+Organization – Promoting leadership skills to help physicians succeed as change agents to improve organization practices and policies

 Practice – Improving efficiencies to optimize physicians’ time and promote a more sustainable practice

-Individual – Focusing on individual well-being habits to address physician fatigue with awareness and mindfulness techniques
+Individual – Focusing on individual well-being habits to address physician stress and fatigue with awareness and mindfulness techniques

 Physician Culture – Addressing the mindset of physician self-sacrifice as a cultural norm, and encouraging self-care and peer-to-peer support